Answers to Commonly Asked Questions

 However, 'sometimes', the problem is that there are just too many extraneous statements which are not related to the logic needed for the scan /watchlist /order.
 Writing a separate study with the extraneous removed puts less strain on resources and will then sometimes run successfully.

-Another work-around that posters have sometimes had success with is to limit the data pool that you are scanning against or in your watchlist.
+Another work-around that posters have sometimes had success with is to limit the data pool that you are scanning against.
 Scanning the Universe of Stocks is never recommended.
 Scanning a watch list of your preferred equities, scanning the DJIA or NASDAQ 100, or limit on volume, market cap, etc...
 Anything that will require a considerable less amount of TD's resources will occasionally get around the too complex error.

 Yet another, work-a-round is to re-write the one study and break it into multiple studies.
-Then run the scan in parts.
-Do some calculations, save results to a watchlist and then run the rest in the next scan.
+Then run the scan or order in parts or create multiple watchlists columns.

 Read more: https://jshingler.github.io/TOS-and-Thinkscript-Snippet-Collection/TOS & Thinkscript Collection.html#t-the-dreaded-too-complex-error